 If you’re at this stage in your life, chances are you have big plans!
 Often those plans involve moving, and in particular, downsizing your home and moving into a smaller home.

-There could be a number of reasons you’re planning on downsizing your home for retirement.
-Maybe you want to travel more?
+There could be a number of reasons you’re planning to downsize.
+Maybe you want to travel more.
 Maybe you plan to move closer to your children and grandchildren, or to a warmer climate.
 Maybe you’re moving to a smaller home on your dream property.
 Whatever your plans, it’s likely you’re choosing to move in order to reduce your monthly cost of living in order to free up cash for more important things.

-Downsizing your home after retirement or becoming empty-nesters is a big step - one that comes with its own set of challenges when compared to a regular move.
-And, like any move, it will be a process that will cause you some stress along the way, which is why we’ve put together these tips to help make downsizing your home a little easier.
+Downsizing your home is a big step – one that comes with its own set of challenges when compared to a regular move.
+And, like any move, it will be a process that will cause you some stress along the way, which is why we’ve put together these tips to help make it a little easier.

 Should I Downsize My Home?

 If you’ve lived in your home for many years, you may have great friends and neighbours nearby that you’ll miss.
-But as we get older, a large home and yard becomes harder to maintain, making downsizing a home less of a choice and more of a necessity.
+But as we get older, a large home and yard becomes harder to maintain.

 Whatever your situation, downsizing is probably something you’ve been considering for some time now, and if you’re still not confident enough to make the decision to move, perhaps asking yourself these questions will help: